FistOfHit/SixRackUnits/newsletters/2025/october/october.md

 *Source: Broadcom*

-## AMD Solar Flare and other stuff

 ## Nvidia news: OCP25 through to GTC-DC

-Across the two major conferences this month, Nvidia has delivered four major announcements to the market:
+Across the two major conferences this month, Nvidia has delivered three major announcements to the market:

-- A new 800VDC power architecture for datacentres of the near future
+- A new 800VDC power architecture for the datacentres of the near future
-- BlueField 4 DPUs and SuperNICs, and a roadmap for the series finally
+- A long awaited BlueField 4 SuperNIC, and an updated roadmap for the series
-- The reveal of the Vera-Rubin superchip and the VR200 compute tray
+- The reveal of the Vera-Rubin superchip and the cable-less VR200 compute tray

 ### 800VDC